apache/openwhisk/docs/mobile_sdk.md

 ### Installing from source code

 Source code is available at https://github.com/openwhisk/openwhisk-client-swift.git.
-Open the project using the `OpenWhisk.xcodeproj` using Xcode.
+Open the project by using the `OpenWhisk.xcodeproj` using Xcode.
-The project contains two schemes "OpenWhisk" and "OpenWhiskWatch" targetted for iOS and watchOS 2, respectively.
+The project contains two schemes: "OpenWhisk" (targeted for iOS) and "OpenWhiskWatch" (targeted for watchOS 2).
-Build the project for the targets you need and add the resulting frameworks to your app (usually in ~/Library/Developer/Xcode/DerivedData/your app name).
+Build the project for the targets that you need and add the resulting frameworks to your app (usually in ~/Library/Developer/Xcode/DerivedData/your app name).

 ## Installing the starter app example